Le Duc de Praslin is situated on the beautiful Cote d’Or beach.

 Usual board basis: Half Board

-Food quality: When we visited previously we were treated to dinner at the excellent Cafe des Arts.
+On one of our past visits, we were treated to dinner at the excellent Cafe des Arts.
 The restaurant was romantically lit and the tables decked in white linen tablecloths.
 The menu offers a varied selection of dishes, from Tom Yum soup, Job carpaccio and crab and corn chowder for starters; seafood platters, beef fillet and crab and coconut curry for main; and chocolate mousse, crème brûlée and coconut ice-cream for pudding!
-The food is the best on Praslin.
+In our opinion, the food is some of the best on Praslin.

 Dining style: Individual Tables